Knowledge Bases

 Upload Files: Add documents directly from your computer

-After adding content, you can save or delete items as needed
+After adding content, you can:

-How to Use Search Knowledge Base
+How to Configure Search Knowledge Base Action

 How Knowledge Base Actions Work in Your Workflow

-Use Case: Adding Information to a Knowledge Base
+Use Case: Building a Knowledge Repository

 Add the "Add Knowledge" action to your workflow